Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 # Wheeltec Robot Info
 ## Basic Use
 You can remotely access a terminal shell session using the following command:
-- `ssh wheeltec@wheeltec` The first "wheeltec" is the username, the second is the hostname for 192.168.0.10
+- `ssh wheeltec@wheeltec` The first "wheeltec" is the username, the second one is the hostname for 192.168.0.10
 \
 \
 Sudo and login password is: 'dongguan'